saverymax/EZ-BART/README.md

 ...
 }
 ```
 The keys in the json you provide must be 'query' and 'document'.
-See the provided datasets in the directories in data_processing/data for examples
+See the provided datasets in the directories in data_processing/data for examples.

 To run the model, first download the fine-tuned BART weights from https://bionlp.nlm.nih.gov/bart_finetuned_checkpoint.zip.
 Once they are unzipped, you can specify the path to them as shown in the example below.
 Once your data is in the correct format for your use-case and you have downloaded the model, you are ready to summarize!
 Activate your environment if it is not already activated
 ```
 conda activate ez_bart